find your perfect postgrad program

 Search our Database of 30,000 Courses

-FinTech postgraduate programsFinTech (Financial Technology) is a rapidly expanding part of the financial services industries.
+FinTech postgraduate programsFinTech (Financial Technology) is a rapidly expanding area of the financial services industries as computer programs and other technologies are increasingly used to support banking and other financial services.

 FinTech Course Search

-Here we have a roundup of 10 of the best FinTech masters degrees available to study in the UK and Europe.
+Here we have a roundup of 10 of the best FinTech masters degrees available to study in the UK.

 MSc in Financial Technology – Imperial College London

-MSc in Finance, Technology and Policy – University of Edinburgh
+MSc in Finance, Technology and Policy – The University of Edinburgh

 MSc in Financial Technology – University of Birmingham